Airspeed Oxford: Design

 The Oxford was a low-wing twin-engine cantilever monoplane, with a semi-monocoque fuselage, a conventional landing gear and a wooden tail unit.
 It was capable of reproducing the flight characteristics of many contemporary front-line aircraft.
 It was intended to be suitable for a range of training missions, including navigation, flying instruction, night flying, instrument flying, wireless, direction-finding, gunnery, and vertical photography.
 The Oxford incorporated various modern innovations and equipment fittings, including a full array of instruments and controls within the cockpit, which assisted in its principal trainer role.
 The Oxford could also be used in various secondary roles, such as an air ambulance and maritime patrol aircraft.

-The Oxford was suitably representative as to enable pilots to transition onto larger transport aircraft with ease, while possessing smooth flight characteristics.
+The Oxford was suitably representative as to enable pilots to progress to larger transport aircraft with ease, while possessing smooth flight characteristics.
 The controls were relatively straightforward, typically remaining consistent and easily adjustable; the second pilot's position also has a full set of key flight instruments.
 It was equipped with the standard blind-flying panel, incorporating an airspeed indicator, altimeter, artificial horizon, directional gyroscope, rate of climb indicator and turn indicator.
 Life support equipment includes three oxygen regulators, a flowmeter, three bayonet unions and three high-pressure oxygen cylinders of 750 litres capacity.
-The view from the cockpit was considered to be very good, superior to the majority of its contemporaries, but unavoidably interrupted by the engine cowlings creating blind spots.
+The view from the cockpit was considered to be very good, superior to the majority of its contemporaries but unavoidably interrupted by the engine cowlings creating blind spots.

-It was normally operated by a three-man crew; the seating arrangement could be altered in order to suit various purposes, such as to better enable a specific training role.
+It was normally operated by a three-man crew; the seating arrangement could be altered to suit various purposes, such as to better enable a specific training role.
 The cockpit had dual flying controls and a pair of seats, intended to accommodate a pilot and either a navigator or second pilot alongside.
 When used for bomb aimer training, the second set of controls would be removed and the space used to accommodate a prone bomb-aimer.
 When used as a navigation trainer, the second seat was pushed back so that it would line up with the chart table.
 Aft of the cockpit was a wireless operator station, facing aft on the starboard side of the fuselage.
 On the Oxford I, a dorsal turret was located amidships; it could be used for training navigators, bomb-aimers, wireless operators, air gunners and camera operators.
-The centre section can contain up to 16 11 lb. practice bombs, which are controlled by bomb-release switches installed at the pilot and bomb-aimers' stations.
+The centre section can contain up to 16 11 lb practice bombs, which are controlled by bomb-release switches installed at the pilot and bomb-aimers' stations.